alexpaschoaletto/robot-vehicle/readme.md

 It is a vehicle controlled over a local network.
 The following features are supported:
 - real-time control and update of the vehicle state (speed, steering angle, vehicle status);
 - gamepad support for the vehicle control (gamepad must be compatible with the browser);
-- autonomous mode - the robot switches to a pre-defined sequence of movements.
+- autonomous mode: the robot switches to a pre-defined sequence of movements;
-- follower mode - the robot follows another vehicle connnected on the same network.
+- follower mode: the robot follows another vehicle connnected on the same network; and
-- emergency mode - the robot halts the operation with an emergency maneuver.
+- emergency mode: the robot halts the operation with an emergency maneuver.

 ## The vehicle